The cell is the building block of life and cancer is a disease of the cell.

-You may have noticed that your child was more tired than usual, lacking in energy, quiet and withdrawn.
-Perhaps he or she was complaining of headaches or pain or just saying to you, 'I don't feel well.'
+You may have noticed that your taitamaiti (child) was more tired than usual, lacking in energy, quiet and withdrawn.
+Perhaps they were complaining of headaches or pain or just saying to you, 'I don't feel well.'

-Taking your child to your family doctor to have these symptoms checked was the first step.
-A referral to the hospital to see a paediatrician, or perhaps a paediatric oncologist or a haematologist followed and now you have received news you never expected or wanted to hear: a diagnosis of cancer for your child.
+Taking your taitamaiti to your family doctor to have these symptoms checked was the first step.
+A referral to the hospital to see a paediatrician, or perhaps a paediatric oncologist or a haematologist followed and now you have received news you never expected or wanted to hear: a diagnosis of cancer for your taitamaiti.

 Right away the doctors are recommending tests.
 There can be a confusing number of these with unfamiliar names and purposes.
-For information about diagnostic tests, visit the webpage on this site.
+For more information about diagnostic tests, scroll down.

 Tests are needed to give an accurate diagnosis of the cancer.
-As we mentioned earlier, there are many different types of cancer so the specialists need to know exactly what type of cancer your child has so they can determine the best treatment.
-The information gained from tests can then be shared amongst the medical team looking after your child.
-The tests will also determine the stage and the grade of the cancer and provide an overall assessment of your child's general health.
+As we mentioned earlier, there are many different types of cancer so the specialists need to know exactly what type of cancer your taitamaiti has so they can determine the best treatment.
+The information gained from tests can then be shared amongst the medical team looking after your taitamaiti.
+The tests will also determine the stage and the grade of the cancer and provide an overall assessment of the general health of your taitamaiti.

 You may ask to see (and have copies made) of the results of any tests conducted.
-You may also request that results be sent to your GP too so he or she has a complete record of your child's diagnosis and treatment.
-A team of specialists (a multi-disciplinary team) will be caring for your child in hospital so having records all in one place, with your GP, can be helpful in the future.
+You may also request that results be sent to your GP too so they have a complete record of the diagnosis and treatment of your taitamaiti.
+A multi-disciplinary team of specialists will be caring for your taitamaiti in hospital so having records all in one place, with your GP, can be helpful in the future.